altgans/altgans.github.io/src/posts/linux-setup-writeup.md

 tags: ["posts", "linux"]
 ---

+This is a more readable and opinionated version of my [[linux-setup]] logbook.
+Where the former describes the journey, this post only has the results.

 # New Linux setup, who this?

 When setting up a new _rice_, there are three separate modules that interchangeably sit on top of each other.